davidkellis/able/README.md

 ```
 where A is the name of the interface optionally parameterized with type parameters, B, C, etc.

 The `for` clause is optional.
-When present, the `for` clause specifies that a type variable, D, is deemed to implement interface A. If no `for` clause is specified, then the interface serves as a type constraint on types A, B, C, etc.
+When present, the `for` clause specifies that a type variable, D, is deemed to implement interface A. If no `for` clause is specified, then the interface serves as a type constraint on types B, C, etc.

 The type expression in the for clause is called the interface's *self type*.
 The self type is a concrete or polymorphic type representing the type that will implement the interface.
 In the syntax above, `D [E F ...]` represents the self type.